Round Ligament Pain: Causes and Treatment

 What causes round ligament pain?

-What can be done to alleviate round ligament pain?
+What can be done to treat round ligament pain?

-If the pain persists after resting, or it is accompanied by severe pain, you would want to notify your health care provider.
-If the pain lasts for more than a few minutes you should contact your health care provider immediately.
-You would also want to notify your health care provider if the pain is accompanied by any bleeding, cramping, fever, chills, nausea, vomiting, or change in vaginal discharge.
+If the pain persists after resting, or it is accompanied by severe pain, you would want to notify your healthcare provider.
+If the pain lasts for more than a few minutes, you should contact your healthcare provider immediately.

 Compiled using information from the following sources:

 1. Mayo Clinic Guide To A Healthy Pregnancy Harms, Roger W., M.D., et al, Part 3.